Alabama, Mississippi get rain and warnings ahead of Lee

 A voluntary evacuation of low-lying areas remained in effect in Hancock County due to flooding concerns.

-Only one person stayed overnight at the shelter opened in that county, but a spokeswoman said more people were calling on Saturday and were expected to seek refuge there.
+Only one person stayed overnight at the shelter opened by the county, but a spokeswoman said more people were calling on Saturday and were expected to seek refuge there.

 A possible tornado was reported in Pascagoula, Mississippi, just before 1 p.m. local time, but weather officials could not confirm that there had been a funnel cloud.